For chip maker, ‘crowdfunding’ computes

-Parallella uses a new, highly efficient processor that was designed by Olofsson’s team.
+Adapteva raised nearly $900,000 on Kickstarter to fund a new computer, Parallella, that uses a tiny, super-efficient processing chip to conduct highly specialized tasks.
 Like a high-end desktop computer, it can run billions of calculations per second.
-But while a typical PC uses 100 watts of power or more, Parallella will require just 5 watts.
+But where a typical PC uses 100 watts of power or more, Parallella will require just 5 watts.
 By connecting multiple units, a user could build a supercomputer that would be extremely energy-efficient.